dhimanda/LightOJ/README.md

 # LightOJ
-Solution of LightOJ coded by me
+Solution of LightOJ.
+Coded by Dhiman Sarker Bappi ( Dhimanda ).
+BSc in CSE
+Rangamati Science and Technology University (RMSTU)